ericeilertson/safe_documentation/srp_requirements.md

 5. Is the ISP reviewed at planned intervals (no longer than one year), or if significant changes occur, to evaluate continuing suitability, adequacy and effectiveness?
 6. Has a method been established to enable individuals to confirm their acceptance of and compliance with the ISP?
-7. Is the ISP supported by a suite of risk specific information/cyber security policies, for example an Access Control Policy, Acceptable Use Policy, Malware Policy etc?
+7. Is the ISP supported by a suite of risk specific information/cybersecurity policies, for example an Access Control Policy, Acceptable Use Policy, Malware Policy etc?
 8. Does the organization have a named and defined role that is responsible for Information Security?
 9. Do you manage Information Security and Information Technology separately?